SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 ## About

-This connector allows to monitor and configure the Pro-Bel Cygnus routing system, using smart-serial communication.
+This connector allows to monitor and configure the Pro-Bel Cygnus routing system, using smart-serial communication or SNMP communication.
 The connector has two smart-serial connections which are set up as redundant polling.

 ### Version Info